mikra01/nimodpi/README.md

 - nimterop

 ### how to install
+just import "db_oracle" within your project. the dependent ODPI-C source is directly imported into your project (via nimterop) See the "isMainModule" section at the end of the module for some examples.

+Besides the abstraction layer you can also consume the raw API if something is missing ( or PR me your solution ).
-just import "nimodpi" within your project.
-See /demo/demo.nim for an example.
-This is the original ODPI-C API.
+See /demo/demo.nim for some direct ODPI-C examples.
 The subdir /demo also contains an example how sqlplus could be utilised for script execution.

-ODPI-C is directly included into your project. nimterop downloads the ODPI-C sourcecode into subdirectory /build, processes it and injects the dependencies within the nimcache directory.

-The high-level nim API is in db_oracle (nimodpi will be automatically included).
-At the moment only selects without parameter binding possible.
-An example how to use it is at the end of the file.

 ### Remarks
 I tested it only for the IA64 architecture.

 ### Oracle XE installation
-For testing you could install a local copy of the oracle xe installation: https://www.oracle.com/database/technologies/appdev/xe.html
+For testing just install a local copy of the oracle xe: https://www.oracle.com/database/technologies/appdev/xe.html

 The oracle instant client is already included.